PTA Course Listing

 This course is the lab companion to PHT 2162 and provides laboratory practice for those skills requiring hands-on experience.
 Emphasis is placed upon students completing the appropriate data collection, neurorehabilitative techniques and patient/caregiver education required for the treatment of disorders discussed in the lecture portion of the course.
 Students will develop treatment plans based upon the physical therapist's plan of care/goals, medical reports and the patient response.
 The course format is mainly demonstration and practice of psychomotor skills in the lab environment with the use of patient simulators.
 Learning in this course is evaluated via competency-based skills checks and oral/practical exams.
 Lab fee required.
 Students must complete this course with a grade of "C" or higher.

 This course is the lab companion to PHT 2224 and provides laboratory practice for those skills requiring hands-on experience.
-Emphasis is placed upon range of motion, stretching, joint mobilization, and strengthening techniques.
+Emphasis is placed upon stretching, joint mobilization, and strengthening techniques.
 The course format is demonstration and practice of psychomotor skills in the lab environment with the use of patient simulators.
 Learning in this course is evaluated via competency-based skill checks and oral/practical exams.
 Lab fee required.
 Students must complete this course with a grade of "C" or higher.

 This course is the lab companion to PHT 2228 and provides laboratory practice for those skills requiring hands-on experience.
-Emphasis is placed upon students completing the appropriate data collection, interventions and patient/caregiver education required for the treatment of disorders discussed in the lecture portion of this course.
-Students will develop treatment plans based upon the physical therapist's plan of care/goals, medical reports and the patient response.
-The course format is mainly demonstration and practice of psychomotor skills in the lab environment with the use of patient simulators.
-Learning in this course is evaluated via competency-based skill checks and oral/practical exams.
+Emphasis is placed upon students completing the appropriate data collection, interventions, and patient/caregiver education required for the treatment of common musculoskeletal and orthopedic conditions.
+Students will develop treatment plans based upon the physical therapist’s plan of care/goals, medical reports, and the patient response.
+The course format is demonstration and practice of psychomotor skills in the lab environment with the use of patient simulators.
+Learning in this course is evaluated via assignments and competency-based skill checks and oral/practical exams.
 Lab fee required.
-Students must complete this course with a grade of "C" or higher.
+Students must complete this course with a grade of “C” or higher.

 This course is a comprehensive examination of common adult neurological disorders.
-Emphasis is placed upon the etiology, pathology, clinical presentation, medical testing, management, prognosis and neurorehabilitation techniques for cerebral vascular accidents, cerebellar disorders and other balance disorders.
-Normal pediatric sensorimotor development is reviewed.
+Emphasis is placed upon the etiology, pathology, clinical presentation, medical testing, management, prognosis, and neurorehabilitation techniques for cerebral vascular accidents, cerebellar disorders, and other balance disorders.
+Normal pediatric sensorimotor development is reviewed in conjunction with various common diagnosis & pathologies.
 The course format is lecture and discussion.
-Learning in this course is evaluated via assignments, projects, quizzes and cumulative examinations.
+Learning in this course is evaluated via assignments, projects, quizzes, and cumulative examinations.
+Students must complete this course with a grade of “C” or higher.

 This course is the lab companion to PHT 2253 and provides laboratory practice for those skills requiring hands-on experience.
-Emphasis is placed upon students completing the appropriate data collection, neurorehabilitative techniques and patient/caregiver education required for the treatment of disorders discussed in the lecture portion of the course.
-Students will develop interventions based upon the physical therapist's plan of care/goals, medical reports and the patient response.
+Emphasis is placed upon students completing the appropriate data collection, neurorehabilitative techniques, and patient/caregiver education required for the treatment of disorders discussed in the lecture portion of the course.
+Students will develop interventions based upon the physical therapist’s plan of care / goals, medical reports, and the patient response.
 The course format is demonstration and practice of psychomotor skills in the lab environment with the use of patient simulators.
 Learning in this course is evaluated via competency-based skill checks and oral/practical exams.
 Lab fee required.
+Students must complete this course with a grade of “C” or higher.

-This course is a comprehensive examination of common adult and pediatric neurological disorders.
-Emphasis is placed upon the etiology, pathology, clinical presentation, medical testing, management, prognosis, and neurorehabilitation techniques for various disorders including, but not limited to, multiple sclerosis, Parkinson's disease, traumatic brain and spinal cord injuries, upper and lower motor neuron disorders, ALS, and pediatric neurological disorders.
+This course is a comprehensive examination of common adult neurological disorders.
+Emphasis is placed upon the etiology, pathology, clinical presentation, medical testing, management, prognosis, and neurorehabilitation techniques for various disorders including but not limited to multiple sclerosis, Parkinson's disease, traumatic brain and spinal cord injuries, upper and lower motor neuron disorders, amyotrophic lateral sclerosis (ALS), and vestibular disorders.
 The course format is lecture and discussion.
-Learning in this course is evaluated via assignments, projects, quizzes and cumulative examinations.
+Learning in this course is evaluated via assignments, projects, quizzes, and cumulative examinations.
+Students must complete this course with a grade of "C" or higher.

 This course is the lab companion to PHT 2255 and provides laboratory practice for those skills requiring hands-on experience.
-Emphasis is placed upon students completing the appropriate data collection, neurorehabilitative techniques and patient/caregiver education required for the treatment of disorders discussed in the lecture portion of the course.
-Students will develop interventions based upon the physical therapist's plan of care/goals, medical reports and the patient response.
+Emphasis is placed upon students completing the appropriate data collection, neurorehabilitative techniques, and patient/caregiver education required for the treatment of disorders discussed in the lecture portion of the course.
+Students will develop interventions based upon the physical therapist’s plan of care/goals, medical reports, and the patient response.
 The course format is demonstration and practice of psychomotor skills in the lab environment with the use of patient simulators.
 Learning in this course is evaluated via competency-based skill checks and oral/practical exams.
 Lab fee required.
+Students must complete this course with a grade of “C” or higher.

 This course is a comprehensive examination of the role of the cardiopulmonary system on physical therapy practice.
 Common pathologies, treatments, medications, lab values, imaging, and necessary treatment modifications for the cardiovascular, respiratory, and hematologic systems are discussed.
 The course format is lecture and discussion.
 Learning in this course is evaluated via assignments, projects, quizzes, and cumulative examinations.
 Lab fee required.

 This course is the lab companion to PHT 2289 and provides laboratory practice for those skills requiring hands-on experience.
 Emphasis is placed on mobilizing patients with various cardiac precautions, auscultating heart and lung sounds, airway clearance, and interpreting and responding to electrocardiogram abnormalities.
 The course format is demonstration and practice of psychomotor skills in the lab environment with the use of patient simulators.
-Learning in this course is evaluated via competency-based skill checks and oral/practice exams.
+Learning in this course is evaluated via competency-based skill checks and oral/practical exams.
 Lab fee required.
+Students must complete this course with a grade of "C" or higher.

-This course includes the pathologies, treatment modifications, pertinent medications, lab values and imaging for multiple body systems including, but not limited to, immune, integumentary, lymphatic and male reproductive.
-Additionally, non-system diagnosis including oncology and pertinent genetic/developmental disorders are examined.
-Lab demonstrations and practice will include wound care treatments such as pulsed lavage, sterile technique, wound dressings, wound cleansing, electrical stimulation, ultrasound, laser compression garments, edema pumps, edema measurement and compete decongestive therapy.
-Learning in this course is evaluated via assignments, projects, quizzes, cumulative exams, competency-based skill checks and oral/practical exams.
+This course includes the pathologies, treatment modifications, pertinent medications, lab values, and imaging for multiple body systems including, but not limited to immune, integumentary, and lymphatic.
+Additionally, non-system conditions including oncology are examined.
+Lab demonstrations and practice will include wound care treatments such as pulsed lavage, sterile technique, wound dressings, wound cleansing and assessment, electrical stimulation, ultrasound, light amplification by stimulated emission of radiation (LASER), and lymphedema management techniques.
+Learning in this course is evaluated via assignments, projects, quizzes, cumulative exams, competency-based skill checks, and oral/practical exams.
+Lab fee required.
+Students must complete this course with a grade of “C” or higher.

-This course includes the pathologies treatment modifications, pertinent medications, lab values, and imaging for multiple body systems including, but not limited to, endocrine, renal, gastrointestinal, hepatic, metabolic and women's reproductive health considerations.
+The course includes the pathologies, treatment modifications, pertinent medications, lab values, and imaging for multiple body systems including, but not limited to endocrine, renal, gastrointestinal, hepatic, metabolic, pelvic health and pregnancy-related therapy.
 The course format is lecture and discussion.
-Learning in this course is evaluated via assignments, projects, quizzes and cumulative examinations.
+Learning in this course is evaluated via assignments, projects, quizzes, and cumulative examinations.
+Students must complete this course with a grade of “C” or higher.

 This course is the second of two full-time clinical experiences designed to prepare students for entry-level clinical practice.
-Students will treat patients under the guidance and supervision of a licensed physical therapist or a physical therapist assistant.
+Students will treat patients under the guidance and supervision of a licensed physical therapist or physical therapist assistant.
 Learning in this course is primarily evaluated with the Clinical Performance Instrument.
+Students must complete this course with a grade of “C” or higher.

 This course is the last of three full-time clinical experiences designed to prepare students for entry-level clinical practice.
 Students will treat patients under the guidance and supervision of a licensed physical therapist or physical therapist assistant.
 Learning in this course is primarily evaluated with the Clinical Performance Instrument.
 Lab fee required.
 Students must complete this course with a grade of "C" or higher.